vb2007/discordbot/README.md

 1. Deploy the slash (/) commands with `npm run deploy`.
 You might want to do this again if you modify / add commands.
 2. Finally, run the bot with `npm run app`.

+#### Running it in the background

+If you want to run the application on a Linux system in the background as a systemd service, you can follow [THIS](documentation/systemd-setup.md) guide.